-Fantasizing about your dream vacation could lead to poor decision-makingMay 31st, 2012 in Psychology & Psychiatry /
+Fantasizing about your dream vacation could lead to poor decision-makingMay 31, 2012 in Medicine & Health / Psychology & Psychiatry

 Summer vacation time is upon us.
 If you have been saving up for your dream vacation for years, you may want to make sure your dream spot is still the best place to go.
 A new study has found that when we fantasize about such trips before they are possible, we tend to overlook the negatives thus influencing our decision-making down the line.